ASGuard-UCI/FlyTrap/README.md

 To compute the detailed metric, we separate the evaluation videos into four categories based on the training set of the patch:

-- **Effectiveness** to same person and same location.
+- **Effectiveness** to the same person and the same location.
-- **Universality** to different person and same location (Universality to Person).
+- **Universality** to different persons and the same location (Universality to Person).
-- **Universality** to same person and different location (Universality to Location).
+- **Universality** to the same person and different location (Universality to Location).
-- **Universality** to different person and different location (Universality to Both).
+- **Universality** to different persons and different locations (Universality to Both).

-To get the detailed metric, run the following command and follow the instructions in the terminal to get the final results and refer to Table I and II in the paper.
+To get the detailed metric, run the following command and follow the instructions in the terminal to get the final results and refer to Tables I and II in the paper.

 ```bash
 bash scripts/metric_summary.sh